Tener/haskore-guide/doc/c_major.markdown

 C major
 ========

-There is a class of functions in Haskore that deal with chords, but we won't touch them yet.
+There is a class of functions in Haskore that deals with chords, but we won't touch them yet.

 Basic note combinators
 ----------------------